The OSA Network keeps advocates, researchers and campaigners informed and connected during the Online Safety Act’s implementation.

 We provide the following support to the Network:

-• An easy-to-navigate repository of relevant information and reference material related to the OSA, its development and its current status.
+• An easy-to-navigate repository of reference material related to the OSA, its implementation and its current status - including all the latest Ofcom publications.
+Head to our Resources section to access this.

-• A regular newsletter, covering all the latest developments on online safety in the UK and elsewhere.
+• A fortnightly newsletter, covering all the latest developments on online safety in the UK and elsewhere.
+Sign up below!

 Stay connected with the OSA Network